jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Consider adding a proper icon for the application bundle.
 *   Add more comprehensive testing for different types of Winmail.dat files.
 *   Consider automatic update checks or mechanisms.
-*   Monitor GitHub Actions workflow to ensure the fixed auto-release process works correctly.
+*   Monitor GitHub Actions workflow to verify that the enhanced update-homebrew workflow and direct workflow call reliably update the Homebrew formula.

 **Active Decisions and Considerations:**